To be part of the Fairtrade system, all licensees, traders and subcontractors must comply with Fairtrade Standards and policies.

 Complaints, Allegations and Appeals

-Allegations regarding Fairtrade America operators (for example, brands that carry the FAIRTRADE Mark on their products) should also be made directly to the Fairtrade America Licensing Department.
-Our Complaints, Allegations and Appeals Operating Procedure can be found here (PDF 86 KB).
+Allegations regarding Fairtrade America operators (for example, brands that carry the FAIRTRADE Mark on their products) should be made directly to the Fairtrade America Licensing Department.
+Find our Complaints, Allegations and Appeals Operating Procedure here (PDF).